newchuyalong/libgdx-learning/Bullet-physics.md

 For your android project you’ll need to copy the armeabi/libgdx-bullet.so and armeabi-v7a/libgdx-bullet.so files to the libs folder in your android project.

-Bullet isn’t supported for GWT at the moment.
+The Bullet wrapper doesn’t support GWT at the moment.

 ## <a id="Initializing_Bullet"></a>Initializing Bullet ##